EXHIBITION STAND DESIGN & SETUP FOR AQUATICS -TRADE-SHOW

 The aquatic industry

 Understanding the composition of the Aquatic industry allows for the identification of areas of improvement.
-It has been positive to observe an increased trend in patronage across WA facilities, reflecting community involvement at their local pool.
+It has been positive to observe an increasing trend in patronage across WA facilities, reflecting community involvement at their local pool.

 Expenditure has also increased, repeating an upwards trend observed over the past five years.
 Financial outlays are also on the rise when analysed per patron visit.